AET-DevOps25/team-git-push-force/concept-svc/IMPLEMENTATION_PLAN.md

 ## Overview
 Implementation of the Concept Service following patterns established by the User Service.
 The service will handle event concept CRUD operations, PDF generation, and integrate with AI suggestions through the standard update endpoint.

-**Status: Phases 1-9 Complete** - The concept service is fully implemented, tested, and production-ready.
+**Status: Phases 1-10 Complete** - The concept service is fully implemented, tested, documented, and production-ready with complete stack integration verified.

 ## Phase 1: Database & Infrastructure Setup